uoft-tapp/tapp/README.md

 Example, of two commits:

 ```
-enhancement(frontend): Add new view for adding positions
+enhancement(frontend): add new view for adding positions

 This patch introduces a new front end view for adding positions to the system.